A numerical approach to particle creation in accelerating toy models: Conclusions and future prospects

+{\bf \em Acknowledgments.} ADR acknowledges support through {\it Atraccion de Talento Cesar Nombela} grant No 2023-T1/TEC-29023, funded by Comunidad de Madrid (Spain); as well as financial support via the Spanish Grant PID2023-149560NB-C21, funded by MCIU/AEI/10.13039/501100011033/FEDER, UE.
 AVV thanks the Fundac\~ao para a Ci\^encia e Tecnologia (FCT), Portugal, for the financial support to the Center for Astrophysics and Gravitation (CENTRA/IST/ULisboa) through the Grant Project~No.~UIDB/00099/2020.
 Funding with DOI 10.54499/DL57/2016/CP1384/CT0090 is also graciously acknowledged.
 This work was supported by the Universitat de les Illes Balears (UIB); the Spanish Agencia Estatal de Investigación grants PID2022-138626NB-I00, RED2022-134204-E, RED2022-134411-T, funded by MICIU/AEI/10.13039/501100011033 and the ERDF/EU; and the Comunitat Autònoma de les Illes Balears through the Conselleria d'Educació i Universitats with funds from the European Union - NextGenerationEU/PRTR-C17.I1 (SINCO2022/6719) and from the European Union - European Regional Development Fund (ERDF) (SINCO2022/18146).